rockettheme/docs/Docs/joomla/extensions/rokbox/how_to_use.md

 #### data-rokbox-caption
 The caption is an optional data-set and will be shown on the popup when the specified link gets triggered.

-If desired, a caption can also be written using HTML code, but it has to be converted into [html-entities][html_entities], in order to work.
-It is also suggested not to abuse the HTML code in a caption, in order to avoid potential layout issues.
-Tendentially the preferred HTML syntax one would be using are inline tags, such as `<strong>`, `<a>`, `<em>`, etc.
+If desired, a caption can also be written using HTML syntax, but it has to be converted into [HTML entities][html_entities] in order to work.
+It is suggested not to abuse the HTML syntax in a caption, to prevent potential layout issues.
+Tendentially the preferred HTML syntax one would use are inline tags, such as `<strong>`, `<a>`, `<em>`, etc.

-These are a couple of examples of a RokBox2 link with a caption, both plain caption and HTML caption.
+Here are a couple of examples of a RokBox2 link with caption, both plain caption and HTML caption.

 ~~~ .html
 <!-- Plain Caption -->